DLopezMadrid/Tubibex-vertex/README.md

 # TUBIBEX v1.2 + VERTEX
+# TUBIBEX v1.2
 ### Developed by Daniel Lopez Madrid

 Tubibex is an algorithm for calculating capture tubes based on the ibex library

+My MSc in Advanced Control and Systems engineering is in the doc folder:
+D. Lopez, Development and implementation of an algorithm for the calculation of positive invariant sets using interval methods, University of Manchester, 2015

 Capture tube paper: L. Jaulin, D. Lopez, Le Doze, S. Le Menec, J. Ninin, G. Chabert, M. S. Ibnseddik, A. Stancu (2015), Computing capture tubes, Reliable Computing, accepted.
 PDF: https://www.ensta-bretagne.fr/jaulin/paper_captube.pdf

 Available in /doc folder